pages-themes/minimal/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Header 1
+# Fraud detection

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+This is a fraud detection

-## Header 2
+## Face detection

-> This is a blockquote following a header.
+> This is a face etection project
->
-> When something is important enough, you do it even if the odds are not in your favor.

 ### Header 3